STEM Educational Outreach Programs

 School Based Programs

-USC MESA is a program of the University of Southern California (under contract with the University of California) that serves educationally disadvantaged middle and high school STEM students by providing a pipeline of academic services.
-USC MESA serves over 1600 students in over 30 schools and has been a part of USC Viterbi for nearly 40 years.
+USC MESA is a program of the University of Southern California (under contract with the University of California) that serves educationally disadvantaged middle and high school STEM students by providing a pipeline of academic services, STEM competitions and leadership opportunities.
+USC MESA serves over 1600 students in over 32 schools and has been a part of USC Viterbi for nearly 40 years.

 Mission Science is a hands-on, minds-on, school-based STEM program where elementary and middle school students become “tinkerers and makers” while learning STEM concepts in an informal atmosphere.
-Mission Science serves over 300 students at 9 schools and has been a part of USC Viterbi for over 20 years.
+Mission Science serves about 500 students at 17 schools and has been a part of USC Viterbi for over 20 years.
 Mission Science is funded through a grant from the USC Good Neighbors Program.

-Viterbi STEM Schools Partnership is a collaboration between K-12 schools and USC Viterbi STEM Educational Outreach Programs that offers students expanded opportunities for authentic STEM experiences through school-based, student-led STEM clubs.
-Viterbi STEM Schools Partnership is a new program of STEM-EOP that will serve about 400 students in over 15 schools.
+Viterbi STEM Schools Partnership is a collaboration between nine K-12 schools and USC Viterbi STEM Educational Outreach Programs that offers students expanded opportunities for authentic STEM experiences through school-based, student-led STEM clubs.
+Viterbi STEM Schools Partnership also offers teacher professional development workshops and school-wide STEM activities.

 The STEM Network of Schools (SENS) will connects schools that are not part of MESA, Mission Science or the Viterbi STEM Schools Partnership with resources and opportunities to enable schools to develop innovative and excellent approaches to STEM education.
 SENS helps schools develop a STEM culture through interaction with other STEM education stakeholders.
 Resources and opportunities include working with Viterbi student organizations and student volunteers, participating in faculty grant proposals and gaining access to STEM-EOP curricula.